emptycity7788/game-asset-trading-platform/README.md

 In China, according to the data published by GPC and Gamma Data, the game market is gradually expanding.
 The actual sales revenue increases from 18.56 billion in 2008 to 214.44 billion in 2018.

 ![](https://github.com/emptycity7788/game-asset-trading-platform/blob/master/1.png)

- Source: GPC and Gamma Data, Sales revenue of Chinese game market from 2008 to 2018 (hundred million yuanes, left axis) and yoy growth rate (%, right axis),
+Source: GPC and Gamma Data, Sales revenue of Chinese game market from 2008 to 2018 (hundred million yuanes, left axis) and yoy growth rate (%, right axis)

 Relying on the vigorous development of China's game industry over the years, the virtual good trading market has formed a mature industrial chain, and gradually developed  different business models suitable for the development of different trading platforms.
 Currently, the relatively well-known game asset trading platforms include: the old trading platform that has been established since 2002, 5173.com，and the large-scale integrated e-commerce platform Taobao.
 The trading service provided by these platforms have promoted the prosperity of the virtual good trading market in China.